ObjectModules/deploy/maps.md

 Now it is your turn to familiar with the flow on our concept.
 If you have followed the _[[previous section|Mapping-Overall]]_ you can easily figure out the overall project map as shown below.
 [![Project Map](https://hyipworld.github.io/images/github/doc/info.png)](https://tophyipmonitor.wordpress.com/hyip-world/#Image-Maps-Com-hyip-project)
 **_Guidance:_**
-* _Due to the limitation of the wiki, we cannot put the map on the image.
-However pointing it will bring you to the clickable one available on or [[blog page|https://tophyipmonitor.wordpress.com/hyip-world/#Image-Maps-Com-hyip-pworld]]._
+* _Due to the limitation of the wiki, we cannot put a mapping code on an image.
+However pointing above the image will bring you to the clickable one that available on or [[blog page|https://tophyipmonitor.wordpress.com/hyip-world/#Image-Maps-Com-hyip-pworld]]._
 * _Please note that the figure above is only valid for [[The Current Section|https://github.com/hyip/info/wiki]] where this page is reside.
 You can find the Mapping of each section at the Bottom of Right Sidebar._

 ##By Tabulation